startup jobs for PT OT SLP professionals

 You might be feeling confused by what, exactly, a physical therapy startup even is.
 A startup is a company that is aiming to solve a new type of problem, and “scale up” (grow rapidly) to serve many, many people with this new solution.
 It’s different from a small business, which might be solving a new problem, but doesn’t intend to grow.
 Many startups need investment capital or venture capital to succeed in early stages.

-Rehab tech startups usually have a lot of expenses and testing and FDA approval to navigate before they can ever earn money.
+Rehab tech startups usually (but not always) have expenses and testing and FDA approval to navigate before they can ever earn money.
 Thus, this type of company typically relies on early investments to grow.
 A typical small business might take out a loan for initial startup costs (yes, the terms are confusing), but might never intend to grow, scale, build a team, etc. A good example of a rehab tech startup is NeuroLutions.

 Why should rehab professionals consider working at startups?